Whip up these 5-Ingredient Tuna Cheddar Stuffed Potatoes in less than 30 minutes when you need a quick, easy meal that the kids will love!

 Tuna Cheddar Stuffed Potatoes

 - 1 can condensed cheddar cheese soup (10.5 ounce can)

 - salt to taste

 - Scrub and wash the potatoes.
 Use a fork to poke a couple of holes in the top of the potatoes.
 Microwave the potatoes until they are soft and baked through.
 Ours took about 10 minutes.

 - Preheat the oven to 350 degrees.

 - Allow the potatoes to cool for 5 minutes, or until you are able to handle them.
 Slice the very top off of the potato.
 Scoop out the insides of the potatoes, being careful not to break the skin.
+Leave about 1/4" of potato on the skin so that it can hold the filling.
 Place the scooped potato in a bowl.

 - Bake the potatoes on a baking sheet at 350 degrees for 10 minutes, or until the cheddar cheese is melted.
 If you'd like the cheddar cheese browned a little bit, place the baking sheet under the broiler for 2-3 minutes on low.
 Watch carefully!